-Here are a few tips from the Model Airplane News vault — enjoy!
+Here are a few tips from the Model Airplane News vault—enjoy!
 If you have some tips of your own you’d like to share, please send them to MAN@airage.com.
+You could win a free one-year membership to The Hangar—our membership site with archives and more.

 Here’s a simple way to make holes through balsa in tight spots.
 Just bend the tip of a soldering gun to 90 degrees, and burn the holes you want in the balsa.
 Having water and/or a wet rag on hand is highly recommended.